Pavel Nikolaievich Demidov: Family

-Philanthrophy
+Philanthropy

 Under the management of Pavel Nikolaievich, the Demidov company employees made redundant due to old age, received a life pension which was half of their salary.
 5,000 rubles was annually allocated "for benefits to the crippled and infirm servants and artisans in cases of need."

 In 1829, he donated 500,000 rubles to help the widows and orphans of officers and soldiers who died during the Russo-Turkish war of 1828-1829.
 For this donation, Pavel Nikolaievich was granted the title of Chamberlain of the Court of His Imperial Majesty Nicholas I.

 Due to lack of public funds, he built four hospitals during his governorship in early 1830's in Kursk for cholera patients with his own money.
 He also donated 50,000 rubles to help victims of cholera in Moscow.
 With his brother Anatoly, he took part in the construction of the Nikolaev Children's Hospital in Saint Petersburg, contributing 100,000 rubles.

 In 1831 he founded the Demidov Prize, decided by the Russian Academy of Sciences, that was given annually till 1865.

 Abroad he donated notable sums to the Convent of Sankt Elizabeth in Linz, Austria, Comédie-Française in Paris, the poor of Berlin, the widows and orphans of French soldiers, who died in Africa.
 He provided the funds needed to complete the Cathedral of Santa Maria del Fiore in Florence.
 The Demidov coat of arms is seen in the facade of the church.